Headache and Migraine Specialist Denver

 Headache Pain Relief

 In addition to prescribing medication, such as tricyclic antidepressants, which are well known to help with headaches, other medication options exist, as well as injections, such as Botox and other types of injections, and even prescription nasal sprays that can help interrupt a headache or prevent their onset.

-If you experience the debilitation from headaches or migraines, please create an appointment online or call Metro Denver Sport, Spine, and Pain Management to discuss the various treatment options that exist for your type or types of headaches.
+If you experience debilitation from headaches or migraines, please create an appointment online or call Metro Denver Sport, Spine, and Pain Management (MD Pain) to discuss the various treatment options that exist for your type or types of headaches.
 Our headache expert will perform a physical examination and look at your medical history to determine what treatment plan or preventive medicines to take with your headache medical condition.

 Frequently Asked Questions

-When you get a headache, you may experience a range of symptoms.
-The primary pain may feel dull and achy or sharp and intense.
-The pain may occur on one side of your head or the other, or it may manifest at the back on your head.
-This pain may be accompanied by other symptoms, including nausea and vomiting, sinus pressure, or a feeling of tightness around the head.
+When you get headache pain, you may experience a range of symptoms.
+The primary head pain may feel dull and achy or sharp and intense.
+The pain may occur on one side of your head or the other, or it may manifest at the back of your head.
+This head pain may be accompanied by other symptoms, including nausea and vomiting, sinus pressure, or a feeling of tightness around the head.

-With a migraine, other symptoms develop, including things like:
+With chronic migraine headaches, other head pain symptoms develop, including things like: